Hoodini231/FullStack-Train-Management-and-Booking-/README.md

 # Full Stack Management and Booking System for Train services
 **Goal of the project:** Produce a desktop app that acts as a management system for employees to use for train services

+**Front End**
-**Front End** Tkinter Python Module
+1. Tkinter Python Module

-**Back End** MYSQL and Python
+**Back End**
+1. MYSQL
+2. Python

-**Brief Outline of Data:** Created Class objects to represent the trains and SQL tables which represent stores all train services, with other SQL tables logging the seating plans for any train from one adjacent stop to another.
+**Brief Outline of Data:**
+Created Class objects to represent the trains and SQL tables which represent stores all train services, with other SQL tables logging the seating plans for any train from one adjacent stop to another.

 **The project should be able to:**
   * Correctly identified which base and shift has submitted their daily sitrep